The Car Connection Ford Expedition Overview

 The second-generation Expedition was sold from 2003 to 2006.
 With its upgraded architecture came an independent rear suspension that vastly improved the SUV's ride quality.
-It also helped the cargo space in the rear, enabling Ford to add a power-folding third-row seat.
+It also helped increase cargo space in the rear, enabling Ford to add a power-folding third-row seat.
 This Expedition's styling was smoothed and refined almost to the point of anonymity, especially inside, though the impression of quality construction grew with better-fitting trim.
-The drivetrains, including available four-wheel drive, carried over but in the 2005 model year the smaller V-8 was dropped.
+The drivetrains—including available four-wheel drive—carried over, but in the 2005 model year the smaller V-8 was dropped.
 In the same year, Ford added a new version of stability control with anti-roll programming.

-The current Expedition went on sale in 2007, and wears a much more straight-edged suit of sheetmetal than its predecessors.
-It's powered by a 310-hp 5.4-liter V-8, and in its makeover it received a six-speed automatic transmission.
-With 365 pound-feet of torque and a heavy-duty towing package offered, the Expedition can tow up to 9200 pounds.
-It also comes in an "EL" edition that's almost 15 inches longer than the standard SUV, with 24 cubic feet of additional room.
+The current, third-gen Expedition went on sale in 2007 wearing a much more straight-edged suit of sheet metal than its predecessors.
+At launch, it was powered by a 310-hp, 5.4-liter V-8, and in its first makeover it received a 6-speed automatic transmission.
+With 365 pound-feet of torque and a heavy-duty towing package offered, this Expedition could initially tow up to 9,200 pounds.
+It also came in an "EL" edition for the first time, measuring almost 15 inches longer than the standard SUV, with 24 cubic feet of additional cargo room.